 Dr. Elisabeth (“Lis") Sylvan is the Managing Director of the Berkman Klein Center for Internet & Society at Harvard University.
 Dr. Sylvan’s lifelong interest is in sociotechnical systems that support creativity, shared knowledge, and collaboration.
 This background allows Dr. Sylvan to spearhead new programs and educational initiatives and to support the center to work in a more integrated and collaborative manner.
-She has launched new educational initiatives such as the Summer Institute and Research Sprints and Clinics.
-The Research Sprints and Clinics are part of The Ethics of Digitalization program and include Digital Ethics in Times of Crisis: COVID-19 & Access to Education Learning Spaces, Digital Self Determination, and AI Implementations in Education.
-She leads multiple initiatives within the Policy Practice AI on topics related to education, youth, and technology.
+She has launched new educational initiatives such as the Summer Institute and BKC Research Sprints.
+The Research Sprints are part of the Ethics of Digitalization program and include Digital Ethics in Times of Crisis: COVID-19 & Access to Education Learning Spaces, Digital Self Determination, and AI Policy Research Clinic.
+She leads multiple initiatives within the Policy Practice on AI on topics related to education, youth, and technology.
 Dr. Sylvan also co-organizes the Tech through Spec working group.